 DILL Reykjavik – Michelin Star Restaurant

 Featuring an inventive menu of local cuisine, Dill excels at presentation and personal service.
-The chefs and sommelier are on hand to give full descriptions of the food and wine – which is why it is ranked as one of the best restaurants in Iceland.
-The extensive tasting menu is offered at about $110 USD and can be paired with a wine experience.
+The chefs and sommelier are on hand to give full descriptions of the food and wine.
+The extensive tasting menu is offered at about $120 and can be paired with a wine experience.
 MAP.

 Ox Iceland – Michelin Star Restaurant

-An exclusive restaurant with seats for just 11 people, the private chef experience includes 16 courses of exceptionally prepared traditional food Iceland.
+An exclusive restaurant with seats for just 11 people, the private chef experience includes 16 courses of exceptionally prepared traditional food.
 MAP.

 Matur og Drykkur

 Operating out of a historical building, the family-run Matur og Drykkur serves traditional Icelandic meals with a modern twist.
 The menu features multiple course menus with wine pairings.
-The Reykjavik restaurant earned a Michelin Plate in 2020.
 MAP.

 Best Restaurants in Reykjavik with a View

-Sometimes it is not a question of What to Eat Reykjavik – but Where to Eat…and for many travelers, that means the Best Restaurants Reykjavik with a view.
+Sometimes it is not a question of What to Eat Reykjavik – but Where to Eat.
+For many travelers, that means the Best Restaurants Reykjavik with a view.

-The Perlan Restaurant – Út í Bláinn – is not necessarily known for serving the best things to eat in Iceland (their menu features modern European fare), but the restaurant certainly has the most astounding views of any restaurant in Reykjavik.
-Better yet, the entire restaurant revolves during the dinner seatings – so everyone gets a spectacular view!
+The Perlan Restaurant – Út í Bláinn – features modern European fare, but the venue certainly has the most astounding views of any restaurant in Reykjavik.
+Better yet, the entire space revolves – so everyone gets a spectacular view!
 MAP.

 Sky Bar at the Centerhotel Arnarhvoll is another great establishment for views.
 Plus, they have happy hour!
 MAP.